jiweigang1/janito/docs/reference/cli-options.md

 > **Warning:** Enabling execution tools allows running arbitrary code or shell commands.
 Only use `--exec` if you trust your prompt and environment.

 _This page is generated from the output of `janito --help`._

+## 🧠 About `--effort`

+The `--effort` option allows you to set the reasoning effort for models that support it.
+This can influence how much computational or logical effort the model applies to your prompt.
+The available values are:

+- `low`: Minimal reasoning effort (faster, less detailed)
+- `medium`: Moderate reasoning effort (default for some models)
+- `high`: Maximum reasoning effort (slower, more detailed)
+- `none`: Disables special reasoning effort (model default)

+> **Note:** Not all models or providers support this option.
+If unsupported, the option may be ignored.